-Building Element: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol it is ducted, nonducted or a mix.
-They are considered individual systems when they serve only one Dwelling Unit.
-85 Window/through-the-wall air_Air_conditioner_Conditioner- a single packaged ductless air_Air_conditioner_Conditioner designed to be installed without a distribution system and without a factory-selected sleeve.
-Electric resistance heater - electric heaters that typically have individual controls and no distribution system.
-They are typically either electric baseboard heaters, electric wall heaters or electric bathroom heaters.
+Building Element: H Building Element: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol port" and whether it is ducted, non-ducted, or a mix.
+They are considered individual systems when they serve only one Dwelling Unit .
+Window/through-the-wall air conditioner - is a single packaged ductless air conditioner designed to be installed without a distribution system and without a factory-selected sleeve.
+Electric resistance heater - these are electric heaters that typically have individual controls and no distribution system.
+They are typically either electric baseboard heaters, electric wall heaters, or electric bathroom heaters.

-$^{^{72}}$ (Informative Note) The term "mini-split" generally refers to a nonducted, "single-port" Heat Pump.
+&lt;sup>3 (Informative Note) The term "mini-split" generally refers to a non-ducted, "single-port" Heat Pump.

-Building Eler ment: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol Terminal Heating and Cooling Equipment Identify type(s) of terminal equipment served by Determine the terminal heating/cooling type that is present in each Dwelling Unit.
-Typical terminal unit types are defined below: centralized systems for heating and cooling in each Dwelling Unit Fan coil unit - hot/chilled water from a central boiler Boiler /Chiller is circulated through a coil.
+Building Element: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol Terminal Heating and Identify type(s) of terminal Determine the terminal heating/cooling type that is present in each Dwelling Cooling Equipment equipment served by Unit.
+Typical terminal unit types are defined below: centralized systems for heating and/or cooling in Fan coil unit - hot/chilled water from a central boiler/Chiller is circulated each Dwelling Unit through a coil.
 A fan blows air over the coil to provide heating/cooling.
-Hot Water Packaged Terminal Air Conditioner (HW PTAC) - A PTAC that includes a hot water coil connected to a central boiler.
-Hydronic/radiant or convectors - hot water from a central boilerBoiler is pumped through a series of radiator elements to supply heat.
+Hot Water Packaged Terminal Air Conditioner (HW PTAC) - a PTAC that includes a hot water coil connected to a central boiler.
+Hydronic/radiant or convectors - hot water from a central boiler is pumped through a series of radiator elements to supply heat.
 Conventional radiator elements are radiators, baseboard "fin tube" radiators, cast iron baseboards, or radiant hot water panels located at the baseboards or on the walls or ceilings.
-Variable Refrigerant Flow Multi-Split Air Conditioning and Heat Pump terminal units - refrigerant flows at a variable rate from one or more central outdoor eondensing units to evaporator indoor units located in the Dwelling Units.
-Styles of VRF terminal units include wall mounted, ceiling cassette, ceiling suspended, and are either ducted, nonducted, or mixed.
-Water Loop Heat Pumps - hot/cold water from a centralized boiler Boiler and Cooling Tower is circulated through a Heat Pump in each Dwelling Unit.
+Variable Refrigerant Flow Multi-Split Air Conditioning and Heat Pump terminal units - refrigerant flows at a variable rate from one or more central outdoor condensing units to evaporator units located in the Dwelling Units.
+Styles of VRF terminal units include wall mounted, ceiling cassette, ceiling suspended, and are either ducted, non-ducted, or mixed.
+Water Loop Heat Pumps - hot/cold water from a centralized boiler and Cooling Tower is circulated through a Heat Pump in each Dwelling Unit.